Joshua Weinshank- Partner

 Attorney Weinshank is the Fairfield County Trust and Estate Planning and Administration Group Leader for the firm.
 He choreographed a vision to grow the firm’s business by bringing Cramer & Anderson’s sophisticated team approach and personalized advocacy to clients throughout Fairfield County.

 Attorney Weinshank makes community-minded activism a priority, and last fall he was named to the Finance Committee of the Ridgefield Visiting Nurse Association (RVNA).
 Around the same time he also joined the Board of The Ridgefield Playhouse, the landmark nonprofit cultural hub that presents a wide variety of national and local acts in a restored, Cass Gilbert Jr.-designed theater in Ridgefield.

-In 2016 Attorney Weinshank was appointed to the new Planned Giving Committee formed by Ability Beyond, the pioneering Bethel-based organization that “helps thousands of people with physical and mental disabilities discover their abilities and become a part of their communities.”
-In early 2017, Attorney Weinshank was named Co-Chair of the committee.
+In 2016 and 2017, Attorney Weinshank was a member, and also co-Chair, of the Planned Giving Committee formed by Ability Beyond, the pioneering Bethel-based organization that “helps thousands of people with physical and mental disabilities discover their abilities and become a part of their communities.”

 Additionally, Attorney Weinshank was recently named to the Associate Board of the Danbury and New Milford Hospital Foundation.